astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/04-python-data-structures.md

 ## Chapter Overview

-Imagine you're simulating the interactions between a million particles - whether they're stars in a galaxy, atoms in a protein, or nodes in a network.
+Imagine you're simulating the interactions between a million particles - whether they're dark matter particles in a galaxy, molecules in a gas, or nodes in a network.
 Each timestep, you need to find which particles are close enough to interact strongly.
 With the wrong data structure, this neighbor search could take hours per timestep.
 With the right one - a spatial hash table or tree structure - it takes seconds.
 That's the difference between a simulation finishing in a day versus running for months.
 This chapter teaches you to make these critical choices that determine whether your code scales to research problems or remains stuck with toy models.

 This chapter transforms you from someone who stores data to someone who orchestrates it strategically for scientific computing.
 You'll discover not just that dictionary lookups are fast, but *why* they're fast - through hash functions that turn particle positions into array indices.
 You'll understand *when* they might fail - like when hash collisions cluster your data.
 And you'll learn *how* to verify performance yourself - because in computational science, measurement beats assumption every time.